ahvvad/Chat-App/README.md

 # Chat App

 ### Be careful of :
-###### If you run into any errors while debugging the program, go check the versions of Gradle, Kotlin, Java, and the SDK, and make sure they're all compatible with each other.
+###### If you run into any errors while debugging the app, go check the versions of Gradle, Kotlin, Java, and the SDK, and make sure they're all compatible with each other.

 ## UI